Louisiana Maritime Law Attorneys

 The courts have unilaterally found that ship owners must provide for their workers if they become injured or sick during the voyage.
 This provision is known as “maintenance and cure” and provides compensation for the seaman until he or she fully recovers.
 If a seaman becomes injured or ill and needs to be taken back ashore for medical attention, he or she may be eligible to receive the wages expected to earn during the full length of the voyage.
 However, these are terms usually laid out in the finer points of an employment contract.

 The Specifics of Maintenance & Cure

-Although this program is designed to take care of injured workers through the duration of their injury or illness, there are limitations to medical improvement, and ship owners will not be able to provide for treatment forever.
-In order to avoid the highest benefit payout, ship owners will instead resort to a maintenance rate between $15 and $35 a day, or pick and choose the medical treatments they will cover.
-The courts, however, will generally favor a commercial shipping crewman if the integrity of the ship owners’ payout can be properly called into question in a court of law.
+Although this program is designed to take care of injured workers through their injury or illness, there are limitations to medical improvement, and ship owners will not be able to provide for treatment forever.
+To avoid the highest benefit payout, ship owners will instead resort to a maintenance rate between $15 and $35 a day, or pick and choose the medical treatments they will cover.
+The courts, however, will generally favor a commercial shipping crewman if the integrity of the shipowners’ payout can be properly called into question in a court of law.